hermandr/Effective-Data-Storytelling-using-the-tidyverse/chapter03.md

 Let's further look into the relationship between `all` and `index` in `police_join_cost`.
 We also added the `state_ideology` variable with values of `"Conservative"` and `"Liberal"` using `inner_join` in a previous exercise.
-Let's color the points in the plot based on whether or not the city selected
+Let's color the points in the plot based on whether or not the city selected falls in a state labeled as `"Conservative"` or `"Liberal"`.

 *** =instructions
 - Plot `index` on the horizontal axis and `all` on the vertical axis in an appropriate plot.